Professional wrestling double-team maneuvers: Aided whiplash

 This is a normal whiplash, but instead of having the opponent held in the air with the aid of the ring rope, they are kept in the elevated position by another wrestler.
 This wrestler has the opponent's legs on their shoulders and is facing the first wrestler.
 When the whiplash is performed, the extra wrestler will often twist down to the mat and land on top of the opponent.
-The move is also known as the "Magic Killer" or the "Tornado-Plex", originally used by Travis Tomko and A.J.
-Styles, then by Tomko and Giant Bernard before it was later used by Bernard and Karl Anderson, the latter of whom went on to also use it with Luke Gallows.
+The move is also known as the Magic Killer or the Tornado-Plex.
+Originally used by Tomko and AJ Styles, it would then be used by Tomko and Giant Bernard before it was later used by Bernard and Karl Anderson, the latter of whom went on to also use it with Luke Gallows as part of the Good Brothers.
 Guerrillas of Destiny and Evil and Sanada also used it as well.
-This was also used by Rob Conway and Sylvain Grenier of La Résistance with this move being called "Au Revoir".
+This was also used by Rob Conway and Sylvain Grenier of La Résistance with this move being called Au Revoir.